 Our retirement living operating segment consists of nine retirement communities in operation, one of which is classified as non same-store having opened in October 2017.
-Four of our retirement communities are considered stabilized, consisting of three that were acquired in 2015, Empire, Riverbend, and Stonebridge, and the recently acquired Lynde Creek Manor.
+Five of our retirement communities have achieved stabilized occupancy, four of which were acquired in 2015, Empire, Harvest, Riverbend, and Stonebridge, and the other earlier this year, Lynde Creek Manor.